 Maryland Higher Education Commission (MHEC)

 to participate in the Veterans Educational Benefits Program.
-All of the college degree and credit programs
+All associate degree

-are approved for veteran’s education benefits.
+Continuing Education courses are approved for GI-Bill® benefits.
 Students must visit

-the Wor-Wic Veterans Coordinator to obtain and discuss their applicable VA education chapter eligibility.
-Students must complete their
+the Veterans Coordinator to discuss their applicable VA education eligibility.
+Students

 Community College has been selected “Military Friendly” for five years in a row.